Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory: Conclusions

 which emerges out due to the application of (61) on $Q_{ad}$ [cf. Eq.
 (66)].
 Using the celebrated Gauss divergence theorem and the following EL-EoMs

 it is straightforward to note that we can re-express (C.2) as follows

 Following the similar lines of arguments, it is {\it not} difficult to show that

 The variations $s_d \,Q_{ad} $ and $s_{ad} \,Q_{d} $ are {\it equal} because both of them correspond to the {\it same} anticommutator (i.e. $\{Q_{ad}, \; Q_d \} \equiv \{Q_{d}, \; Q_{ad} \} $).
 It is interesting to point out that the {\it same} integral [i.e. $(C.4)$ and/or $(C.5)$], modulo a factor of $ -\,3$, appears [cf. Eq.
-(B.8)] in the ghost-aector of the expression for the requirement of the absolute anticommutativity between the off-shell nilpotent versions of the BRST charge $Q_B$ and anti-BRST charge $Q_{AB}$ in our Appendix B. This is precisely due to our observations in (69) and (44).\\
+(B.8)] in the ghost-sector\footnote{As a side remark, we would like to mention that if we make the choices: $C_0 = 0 $ and $\bar C_0 = 0 $ in our equations (44) and (69), we shall obtain $\dot \lambda = 0$ and $\dot \rho = 0$.
+Under these conditions, we shall obtain the absolute anticommutativity between (i) the (anti-)co-BRST charges, and (ii) the (anti-)BRST charges.
+However, the {\it latter} will be satisfied if and only if we invoke the CF-type restriction in the physical-sector.
+It is worthwhile to point out here that the above choices: $C_0 = 0,\; \bar C_0 = 0$ would imply that the EL-EoMs in (B.3) and/or (C.3) would lead to $\dot \lambda = 0, \;\dot \rho = 0$ if and only if we invoke: $\partial_i C^i = 0, \; \partial_i \bar C^i = 0 $.} of the expression for the requirement of the absolute anticommutativity between the off-shell nilpotent versions of the BRST charge $Q_B$ and anti-BRST charge $Q_{AB}$ in our Appendix B. This is precisely due to our observations in (69) and (44).\\

-0.5cm
+0.3cm

-0.5cm
+0.3cm

-The central objective of our present Appendix is to derive the {\it unique} bosonic charge $ Q_w = \{Q_b, \; Q_d \} = -\, \{Q_{ab}, \; Q_{ad} \}$ that is present in (91).
-Toward this goal in mind, we exploit the theoretical strength of the relationship between the continuous symmetries and their generators as the conserved charges [cf. Eq.
-(11),(22)].
-For instance, we compute the l.h.s. of the relationship: $s_d Q_b = -i\, \{Q_b, \; Q_d \}$ by {\it directly} applying the co-BRST symmetry transformations (61) on the explicit expression for the Noether BRST charge $Q_b$ [cf. Eq.
-(32)] which leads to the following explicit expression, namely;
+The central objective of our present Appendix is to derive the {\it unique} bosonic charge $ Q_w = \{Q_B, \; Q_d \} = -\, \{Q_{AB}, \; Q_{ad} \}$ that is present in (91) which is equivalent to $Q_w = \{Q_b, \; Q_d \} = -\, \{Q_{ab}, \; Q_{ad} \} $.
+Toward this goal in mind, we exploit the theoretical strength of the relationship between the continuous symmetries and their generators as the conserved charges [cf. Eq.(22)].
+For instance, for the sake of brevity, we compute the l.h.s. of the relationship: $s_d Q_b = -i\, \{Q_b, \; Q_d \}$ by {\it directly} applying the co-BRST symmetry transformations (61) on the explicit expression for the Noether BRST charge $Q_b$ [cf. Eq.
+(21)] which leads to the following explicit expression, namely;

 A comparison between the above expression and the expression for the bosonic charge [cf. Eq.
 (75)] shows that the first {\it two} terms of both these expressions are {\it same}.
 In other words, we have already derived the first two terms of the {\it unique} bosonic charge (75).
 At this juncture, we concentrate on the remaining two terms of (D.1) and exploit the theoretical strength of the Gauss divergence theorem and appropriate EL-EoMs in order to obtain our desired result.
 In this context, first of all, we focus on the following EL-EoMs